-Life settlement brokers are licensed professionals, who work to get you top dollar for that life insurance policy that you no longer need or want.
+Life settlement brokers are licensed professionals who represent you and work to get you top dollar for that life insurance policy that you no longer need or want.
 Working through a broker, rather than selling directly, can generate more cash from that life insurance asset, because the broker creates a competitive bidding environment.
 But, not all brokers offer the same level of service.
 Take time to understand their fees, their process, and — importantly — their history of generating high-value offers for policyowners like you.

-As you can see, a life settlement and the brokerage process can be quite complex.
+As you can see, a life settlement contract and the brokerage process can be quite complex.
 Harbor Life Settlements’ sister company, Harbor Life Brokerage, makes it easier by handling many of the most time-consuming details for you.
 Visit Harbor Life Brokerage today to find out how much your policy is worth and learn how you can maximize the money you get for it.